-A non-AP STA affiliated with the tearing down non-AP MLD shall transmit an EPCS Priority Access Teardown frame (9.6.35.7 (EPCS Priority Access Teardown frame details)) to an AP affiliated with the associated EPCS AP MLD.
-The destination of the EPCS Priority Access Teardown frame is the MAC address of the AP with which the tearing down non-AP EHT STA is associated or the MAC address of the AP that is affiliated with the AP MLD with which the tearing down non-AP MLD is associated and that is operating on the same link on which the EPCS Priority Access Teardown Request frame is transmitted.
-The tearing down non-AP MLD shall change the EPCS priority access to the torn down state [11801] for all setup links so that subsequently transmitted traffic does not receive EPCS priority access treatment.
+[10379] The tearing down EPCS non-AP MLD shall transmit an EPCS Priority Access Teardown frame (9.6.35.7 (EPCS Priority Access Teardown frame details)) via an affiliated STA to an AP affiliated with the associated EPCS AP MLD.
+[10475] The tearing down EPCS non-AP MLD shall change the EPCS priority access to the torn down state [11801] for all setup links so that subsequently transmitted traffic does not receive EPCS priority access treatment.

-[10381] During the process of disassociating a non-AP MLD, the AP MLD shall transition EPCS priority access to the torn down state for that non-AP MLD.
+[10381] During the process of disassociating an EPCS non-AP MLD, the EPCS AP MLD shall transition EPCS priority access to the torn down state for that EPCS non-AP MLD.

-35.17.2.2.3 Procedures at the [11622] initiating originating AP MLD
+35.17.2.2.3 Procedures at the [11622] initiating originating EPCS AP MLD

-When instructed to do so by a higher layer function triggered via an external interface, and upon receipt of an MLME-EPCSPRIACCESSENABLE.request primitive, an AP MLD that supports this functionality shall follow the procedure below to request the change of the EPCS priority access for an associated non-AP MLD to the enabled state.
+When instructed to do so by a higher layer function triggered via an external interface, and upon receipt of an MLME-EPCSPRIACCESSENABLE.request primitive, an EPCS AP MLD shall follow the procedure below to request the change of the EPCS priority access for an associated EPCS non-AP MLD to the enabled state.

 NOTE 1—The definition of the external interface is out of the scope of this standard.

-An AP MLD with dot11SSPNInterfaceActivated equal to true shall verify if the dot11EPCSPriorityAccessAuthorized for the non-AP MLD in the dot11InterworkingEntry is set to true.
+An EPCS AP MLD with dot11SSPNInterfaceActivated equal to true shall verify if the dot11EPCSPriorityAccessAuthorized for the EPCS non-AP MLD in the dot11InterworkingEntry is set to true.

-NOTE 2—Successful verification is defined when the dot11EPCSPriorityAccessAuthorized for the non-AP MLD in the dot11InterworkingEntry is set to true.
-The verification [11802] of EPCS priority access authorization by an AP MLD with dot11SSPNInterfaceActivated equal to false is out of scope of this standard.
+NOTE 2—Successful verification is defined when the dot11EPCSPriorityAccessAuthorized for the EPCS non-AP MLD in the dot11InterworkingEntry is set to true.
+The verification [11802] of EPCS priority access authorization by an EPCS AP MLD with dot11SSPNInterfaceActivated equal to false is out of scope of this standard.

-If the verification is successful (see NOTE 2 above), an AP that is operating on an enabled link and is affiliated with the initiating AP MLD shall transmit an EPCS Priority Access Enable Request frame (9.6.35.5 (EPCS Priority Access Enable Request frame format)) to the corresponding non-AP STA affiliated with an associated EPCS non-AP MLD, with EPCS priority access in the torn down state for that non-AP MLD.
+If the verification is successful (see NOTE 2 above), [10380] the initiating EPCS AP MLD shall transmit an EPCS Priority Access Enable Request frame (9.6.35.5 (EPCS Priority Access Enable Request frame format)) via an affiliated STA to the corresponding non-AP STA affiliated with an associated EPCS non-AP MLD, with EPCS priority access in the torn down state for that non-AP MLD.

-The destination of the EPCS Priority Access Enable Request frame is the non-AP EHT STA indicated by the value of the PeerSTAAddress parameter in the MLME-EPCSPRIACCESSENABLE.request primitive or the MAC address of the non-AP STA that is operating on the same link on which the EPCS Priority Access Enable Request frame is transmitted and is affiliated with the non-AP MLD whose MAC address value is indicated by the value of the PeerSTAAddress parameter in the MLME-EPCSPRIACCESSENABLE.request primitive.

-If an AP affiliated with the initiating AP MLD receives an EPCS Priority Access Enable Response frame (9.6.35.6 (EPCS Priority Access Enable Response frame format)) with a matching dialog token and a value of SUCCESS in the Status Code field, then the initiating AP MLD shall issue an MLME-EPCSPRIACCESSENABLE.confirm primitive with a value of SUCCESS in the Status Code field indicating successful transition of EPCS priority access to the enabled state.
-The initiating AP MLD shall change EPCS priority access to the enabled state so that subsequently transmitted traffic receives EPCS priority access treatment using the procedure defined in 35.17.3 (EPCS priority access procedure).
+[10476] If [10380] the initiating EPCS AP MLD receives an EPCS Priority Access Enable Response frame (9.6.35.6 (EPCS Priority Access Enable Response frame format)) via an affiliated STA with a matching dialog token and a value of SUCCESS in the Status Code field, then the initiating EPCS AP MLD shall issue an MLME-EPCSPRIACCESSENABLE.confirm primitive with a value of SUCCESS in the Status Code field indicating successful transition of EPCS priority access to the enabled state.
+The initiating EPCS AP MLD shall change EPCS priority access to the enabled state so that subsequently transmitted traffic receives EPCS priority access treatment using the procedure defined in 35.17.3 (EPCS priority access procedure).